Miqdadmemon/Demo-class-repository/README.md

 # Demo-class-repository
-this is a demo class of git &amp; github
+this is a demo class of git &amp; github.